 100 years and 16 presidents ago, The Cozy Inn opened in Salina, Kansas.
 Bob Kinkel, the original owner, used his tiny space to whip up palm-sized bites of beef.
-He got the idea from White Castle, who had begun operations one year earlier in Wichita.
+He got the idea from White Castle, who had began operations one year earlier in Wichita.
 Churning out dozens of mini-burgers at a time, he would slide them down the counter atop sheets of waxed paper.
 It’s likely that this was where the term “sliders” began.
 We stopped in to check out their burgers by the bagful and find out what has kept this business in the forefront for over a century.

 100 Years and Counting

 Staying small has helped The Cozy Inn survive hard times.
 During the Depression, many large scale restaurants shuttered their doors due to rising costs.
 This inexpensive meal option, limited menu, and small staff allowed this burger joint to remain nimble.
 In the 1940s, two new military bases opened nearby.
 The Cozy Inn began receiving visits from enlisted men and their families, which provided a boost to sales.
 The 1980s saw a revitalization of downtown Salina, which threatened the future of the restaurant.
 Public outcry would help save the business and provided the spark for an exterior renovation.

 Over time, the original owners passed away and the business changed hands.
 In 2007, Steve Howard became sole owner of The Cozy Inn.
 Growing up in Salina, he knew the value of retaining the traditions that made the business famous.
 The six-stool design has remained, as well as the original grill top.
 The grill will hold up to 55 burgers at a time and Steve has often found himself at full capacity.
 Even with a flurry of customers, his infection smile greets you as you pass through the doorway.